UG and MSc Project Ideas

 If you doing an HCI project (i.e. on the MSc HCI, or an HCI project within the BSc/MSci CS) then your project must be "human-centred".
 This can involve an emphasis on requirements gathering, design and/or evaluation.
 You will almost certainly need to do some prototyping, but depending on the project it may be possible to use non-functioning prototypes (although I prefer functioning prototypes).

-If you want to tackle one of the HCI projects then please write up a brief (one page) summary of:
+If you want to tackle an HCI project then please write up a brief (one page) summary of:

 Computer Science